pegasystems/pega-helm-charts/docs/Deploying-Pega-on-EKS.md

 #### Creating an Amazon RDS instance

 Create a database that is available to your EKS cluster.
-This example creates an Amazon RDS instance in AWS; however, you can create or use any database resource that is available to your EKS cluster.

-At a minimum, for if you are creating a simple Pega demo, your Amazon RDS instance must be provisioned with at least 20GB of storage to support the installation of a Pega Platform software and a limited space for processing data; to provision a Pega Platform deployment to store typical Pega workload data, the size varies by workload, but should be over 70GB of total storage.
+At a minimum, for a simple Pega demo, your Amazon RDS instance must be provisioned with at least 20GB of storage to support the installation of a Pega Platform software and a limited space for processing data; to provision a Pega Platform deployment to store typical Pega workload data, the size varies by workload, but should be over 70GB of total storage.

 Pega Platform deployments require that the region you select is located in the same region where your EKS worker nodes are located.